You are here

-An outside interest, activity or relationship is considered "related" to your institutional role when:
+An outside activity is considered "related" to your institutional role/responsibilities when:

-- The outside interest has the potential to influence your university duties.
+- The outside activity has the potential to influence your U-M duties/responsibilities (research, teaching, clinical, or public service); or

-An equity interest includes any stock, stock option, or other ownership interest in an outside organization.
-The fair-market value of an equity interest in a publicly traded entity is determined by its public price or other reasonable measure.
+An equity interest includes any stock, stock option, or other ownership interest in an outside organization/entity.

 Payments for the sale or use of intellectual property (IP) paid to the owner of the IP and/or its inventor by an external entity.
 U-M does not require you to disclose book royalties, but does require you to disclose as an outside interest any royalties for your IP that is licensed/optioned through the Univeristy of Michigan and/or other entity.

-Hotel, air, and ground transportation, and other travel costs paid for by an outside organization, except for:
+Disclosable travel expenses include hotel, air, and ground transportation, and other travel costs paid for by an outside organization/entity.